Vicken-Ghoubiguian/WorldClockLib_2.0/README.md

 # WorldClock_2.0

-New version of the 'WorldClock' previous project using OS tools
+New version of the ['WorldClockLib'](https://github.com/Vicken-Ghoubiguian/WorldClockLib) previous project using OS tools

 ## Contents